apify/apify-client-python/docs/index.md

 ### Convenience functions and options

-Some actions can't be performed by the API itself, such as indefinite waiting for an actor run to finish (because of network timeouts).
+Some actions can't be performed by the API itself, such as indefinite waiting for an Actor run to finish (because of network timeouts).
 The client provides convenient [`call()`](/reference/class/ActorClient#call) and [`wait_for_finish()`](/reference/class/ActorClient#wait_for_finish) methods that do that.